dhb00112/sql/Querying-Variable-Length-Arrays.md

 Please do note that there are implementations of PLM where an ItemRevision holds multiple release statuses and there are other implementations where an item revision can have only one.

-I have written a sample SQL to query such release status information on Item Revisions and it is presented in the Code section with the name 'List_All_Release_Statuses_On_Item_Revisions.sql'.
+I have written a sample SQL to query such release status information on Item Revisions and it is presented in the Code section with the name '`List_All_Release_Statuses_On_Item_Revisions.sql`'.
 Please do check it out!.